aseichter2007/ClipboardConqueror/Readme-How-To-Use-CC.md

 - Only persists in memory. |||settings:set| are lost when changing backends or parameter sets.

-`setting names vary per inference platform you connect to.`
+`setting names vary per inference platform you connect to.` Reference the docs for the API for the correct keys.

 ```
 |||re| what is this code doing?